dx-mskang/dx_clip_demo/clip_demo_app_pyqt/docs/source/docs/3_settings_view.md

     - Set whether to display the percentage of the similarity value for the matching sentence.
 4. **Display Score**:
     - Set whether to display the score of the similarity value for the matching sentence.
-5. **Terminal Mode**:
+5. **Settings Mode**:
-    - Enable or disable the input terminal UI, where you can add, delete, or clear all sentences.
+    - Enable or disable the input Settings UI, where you can add, delete, or clear all sentences.
 6. **Camera Mode**:
     - **Single-channel Mode**: Enable the camera mode to replace the video with the one from the device-connected camera.
     - **Multi-channel Mode**: Enable the camera mode to add the video from the device-connected camera to the channels.